-Marquee Theaters offer FREE family movies each Tuesday and Wednesday morning.
+Marquee Theaters offer FREE family movies each Tuesday and Wednesday morning at participating locations.

 There are two movie choices offered each day.

-You can see the Marquee free summer movie schedule here.
+You can see the 2019 Marquee Cinemas Summer Movie schedule here.

-Regal Theaters Summer Movie Express is similar but their movies will cost you $1 per ticket.
+Regal Theaters Summer Movie Express is similar, but their movies will cost you $1 per ticket at participating locations.

 They also offer two movie choices each Tuesday and Wednesday morning.

-Cinemark’s Summer Movie Clubhouse also offers $1 movies.
+Cinemark’s Summer Movie Clubhouse also offers $1 movies at participating locations.